 - You can customize the EOS M50 camera with nine custom settings, but M200 has only six custom settings.

-- Some customers have found overheat problems while recording videos with EOS M200, but you won’t see this problem in M50.
+- Some customers have found overheating problems while recording videos with EOS M200, but you won’t see this problem in the M50.

 So, you can see that Canon EOS M50 has a better continuous shooting speed rate, dust deletion feature, extended ISO range, and more custom settings than the Canon EOS M200.
 That’s why we strongly recommend you to get Canon EOS M50.

 Certain features of Canon EOS M200 that you can consider:

 - This camera’s body weight is 262 grams, and its dimension is 108.2 x 67.1 x 35.1mm.
 Besides, M50’s body weight is 351 grams, and measurements are 116.3 x 88.1 x 58.7mm.
 So, M200’s lightweight and small dimensions will ensure better handgrip and steadiness while capturing photos or recording videos.